Which Physiology Program is Right for You?

 Special Masters Program (SMP)

 The SMP is a 10-month MS program exclusive to students pursuing a career in medicine who need to significantly strengthen their academic credentials for application to medical school (GPA below 3.5).
-MCAT score is required (recommended 505 or higher), average incoming GPA is 3.2 and students with GPAs below 3.0 can be considered on a very limited, case-by-case basis.
+MCAT score is required (minimum 505; most competitive applicants 508 or higher), average incoming GPA is 3.2 and students with GPAs below 3.0 can be considered on a very limited, case-by-case basis.

 In addition to graduate courses in the biomedical sciences, students in the SMP take 6 first-year medical courses alongside the GUSOM medical students.
 Grading in these courses is based on the performance of the medical students: in order to earn a “B” in these courses, SMP students must perform at least as well as the average GUSOM first-year medical student.
 The SMP is a set curriculum without electives or research option.
 Typical cohort size is 180 full-time students.